Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: INTRODUCTION

 \section{INTRODUCTION}

-The integration of Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs) has been increasingly utilized in various applications, such as search and rescue, surveillance, and reconnaissance missions, and transportation \cite{stolfi2021uav, wu2020cooperative,liu2019cooperative,li2016hybrid} etc. One of the most significant challenges in such cooperative routing is the limited fuel capacity of UAVs, which restricts their operational time and range.
-However, effective cooperation between UAVs and UGVs can enhance the mission efficiency and extend the coverage range of UAVs, thereby enabling them to achieve longer range and persistent operations.
-The complexity of such cooperative routing for UAV-UGV systems lies in its combinatorial nature, making it computationally challenging to solve the formulation with exact methods.
-Therefore, suitable heuristics should be used to achieve high-quality solutions quickly.
+Multi-agent systems involving Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs) are increasingly finding applications in diverse fields such as surveillance, search and rescue, and transport, owing to their collaborative advantage \cite{stolfi2021uav, wu2020cooperative,liu2019cooperative,li2016hybrid}.
+One key obstacle in such contexts is the UAVs' limited fuel capacity, which restricts their operational duration and reach.
+However, effective multi-agent cooperation between UAVs and UGVs can boost mission efficiency and extend UAV coverage, facilitating sustained, long-range operations.
+The cooperative routing of such multi-agent systems is complex due to its combinatorial nature, making the problem computationally intensive to solve with exact methods.
+Thus, the use of suitable heuristics becomes crucial for quickly attaining high-quality solutions.

-In this paper, we propose a bi-level optimization framework for solving the fuel-constrained UAV-UGV cooperative routing problem that optimizes the operational time and fuel consumption of both vehicles.
-To validate our proposed algorithm, we conducted hardware testing that provides practical insights into the real-world application and feasibility of our proposed approach.
-By maximizing the efficiency of the cooperative system, our algorithm has the potential to overcome the limitations posed by fuel capacity and speed constraints, enabling successful implementation of UAV-UGV cooperative routing in a variety of applications.